dohernandez/form3-service/README.md

 ```

-It will create the `.env` file for you based on `.env.template` file and print how to set the environment variable require in your environment.
+It will create the `.env` file for you based on `.env.template` file and print how to set up the environment variables required in your environment.

-After init the application and export the environment variables, you are able to start/stop the service at any time.
+After the application is initialized and the environment variables are exported, you can start/stop the service at any time.

 ```bash
 make servid-start